Meet The Cairn Terrier

 While cairn terriers are small dogs (16 pounds) they do not have any of the negative behaviors often associated with "little dogs".
 They are not yappy dogs.
 My cairns only bark when playing and when shouting threats to passing coyotes.

 They are not snappy dogs.
 ALL my cairns have gentle, loving temperaments with people and love children even though they are not raised with them.
 Cairns are fun loving, happy, playful, but not hyper-active.
 They are truly dogdom's best kept secret in my opinion.
+They are quiet in the house.

 Cairns do have a strong desire to find and kill rodents, so expect them to try and kill squirrels, rabbits and such if not specifically trained not to.

 As a dog breeder I am so happy to live in a time where science allows us to protect our dogs in ways our predecessors could never have dreamed.
 "Health testing" is something you - when searching for a puppy - should become well informed about.
+EVERY breed has specific health issues that reputable breeders check for before breeding their dogs.

 This website is designed to provide resources in a clear manner permitting you to make informed decisions when purchasing your pup.
+You pay a good price for a purebred dog - make sure that pup is worth what you are paying!
+If a breeder isn't putting puppy money back into their dogs by health testing, what are they spending it on?

 Today EVERY ethical breeder provides proof of health testing on any dogs they breed.
 "Health testing" is not taking a dog to the veterinarian for a checkup.
 It is specific tests, either DNA or physical such as xrays or specialized testing of body parts such as eyes, heart, patellas or other joints or organs.
 Results from these tests are recorded with the Orthopedic Foundation for Animals (OFA).